 Give Kids a Chance Act of 2025

-In the 119th Congress, this bill was introduced by Rep. Michael McCaul alongside Representatives Gus Bilirakis (R-Fla.), Debbie Dingell (D-Mich.), Kim Schrier (D-Wash.), Diana Harshbarger (R-Tenn.), Kathy Castor (D-Fla.), Mike Kelly (R-Pa.), Doris Matsui (D-Calif.), Dan Crenshaw (R-Texas), Lori Trahan (D-Mass.) and Randy Weber (R-Texas).
+This bill was introduced in the House in February 2025 by Rep. Michael McCaul alongside Representatives Gus Bilirakis (R-Fla.), Debbie Dingell (D-Mich.), Kim Schrier (D-Wash.), Diana Harshbarger (R-Tenn.), Kathy Castor (D-Fla.), Mike Kelly (R-Pa.), Doris Matsui (D-Calif.), Dan Crenshaw (R-Texas), Lori Trahan (D-Mass.) and Randy Weber (R-Texas).
+In the Senate, the bill was introduced in March 2025 by Senators Markwayne Mullin (R-Oklahoma) and Michael Bennett (D-Colorado).

 Additional info about this legislation: